uj-robotics/krakrobot2016-online/README.md

 noise if applicable.
 Noise applicable to *every tick*).
 In one step the robot can

 * Move one tick (one tick distance is specified in defines.py in TICK_MOVE constant)
-* Turn one tick (one tick angular distance is specified in defines.py in TICK_ROTATE constant)
+* Turn one tick (one tick angular distance in radians is specified in defines.py in TICK_ROTATE constant)
 * Use one of the three provided sensors
 * Communicate finishing